 Reference - In the Reference column, enter a brief description of the transaction.
-This is helpful if the General Journal is lengthy, and the Description field is not specific enough.
+You can set up a preference to automatically copy the text from the Description field in the header to this field.
+You can edit the text as required.